whyevenquestion1t/tiny-llm/book/src/week1-overview.md

 You can try the Qwen2 model with MLX/vLLM.
 You can read the blog post below to have some idea of what we will build within this course.
-At the end of this week, we will be able to chat with the model -- that is to say, use Qwen2 to generate text, as a casual language model.
+At the end of this week, we will be able to chat with the model -- that is to say, use Qwen2 to generate text, as a causal language model.

 The reference implementation of the Qwen2 model can be found in huggingface transformers, vLLM, and mlx-lm.
 You may utilize these resources to better understand the internals of the model and what we will implement in this week.